 - If you were diagnosed with Kanner’s autism, pervasive developmental disorder not otherwise specified, Asperger disorder, childhood disintegrative syndrome, nonverbal learning disorder, or Rhett’s syndrome, you count within the autistic community.

 - You are a person of color if you are not white.

-- People who live in any country can apply.
+- You can live in any country to apply.

-- People who apply will not be required to show proof that they are autistic or people of color.
-Because of that, applications will be accepted on an honor system, although we reserve the right to consider specific and concrete reasons to believe that a person is either white or non-autistic.
+- We do not require people who apply to show proof that they are autistic or people of color.
+Because of that, we consider applications on an honor system, although if we have specific reasons to believe that a person is white or non-autistic, we may ask you more questions.
 If we have reason to believe you might not be eligible, we may deny an application or request more information, such as a reference.

 How does it work?

 We ask for demographic information about yourself on your application, including your current income, whether you have received other sources of financial support or expect to do so, and how important a microgrant would be to achieving your goal.
-Review will take into account a person’s comparative need, access to resources, and other marginalized identities and experiences, in awarding microgrants.
+We consider a person’s comparative need, access to resources, and other marginalized identities and experiences, in awarding microgrants.